Ouranosinc/Magpie/docs/services.rst

         url: http://localhost:1234
         type: geoserver

-        # customizable configuration (enable desired OWS request handlers)
+        # customizable configuration (enable desired OWS/REST request handlers)
-        # all OWS are enabled by default if no configuration is provided
+        # all OWS/REST services are enabled by default if no configuration is provided
         configuration:
           wfs: true
           wms: false
           wps: false
+          api: false

-This would make sure that request parsing and access to :term:`WMS` and :term:`WPS` endpoints is disabled, but leaves the :term:`Resource` definitions available for use at a later time if the administrator decides to eventually make use of them.
+This would make sure that request parsing and access to :term:`WMS`, :term:`WPS` and any REST :term:`API` endpoints are disabled, but leaves the :term:`Resource` definitions available for use at a later time if the administrator decides to eventually make use of them.
 For example, the administrator could decide to start using :term:`WMS` as well without any further change needed other than updating this :term:`Service` custom configuration and applying :term:`Permissions <Permission>` specific only to :term:`WMS`.
 All other :term:`Applied Permissions <Applied Permission>` to existing :term:`User`, :term:`Group` and :term:`Resource`